 - Always available- The beauty of automation is there’s 24/7 customer support.
 During times of high anxiety, customers need immediate access to information.
 You don’t have to worry about scheduling agents around the clock or for different time zones.

-How Intelligent Agent Assistance Assures Privacy
+How Intelligent Agent Assistance Ensures Privacy and Security:

 If your agent is helping a customer, who is helping your agent?
 Besides managing high call volume from home, pain points they suffered while in the office haven’t gone away.

 Intelligent virtual assistants can help your agents engage with the speaking interaction of your customers and offer help on the spot.
 Watching customer activity on the desktop and automating mundane tasks reduces errors, drives compliance, and saves handling time.
 This leaves the agent free to provide an empathetic customer experience.

 These smart agent assistants are even capable of alerting external systems and logging activity when anomalies do occur during the customer/agent interaction.
 This offers real-time fraud prevention and detection capabilities.
 Besides logging information to external systems, smart RPA assistants can also prevent logging – pausing and resuming screen and voice recording.
 This way you don’t save sensitive info in such systems and then waste time and effort in redacting the same.

 Customer Operations leaders may feel as though they’ve lost control over their clean desktop/clear screen policy.
 After all, their workforce went remote in mere days.
 They can’t know if an agent inadvertently copied sensitive customer information.

 Robotic process automation puts security and privacy controls in place regardless of whether agents use a virtualized environment to connect to business systems or connect their laptops from home using a VPN connection.